Ata Tak – Die neuen Herrn (1980-84)

-With a mixture of irony and awe, Austrian musician Xao Seffcheque referred to Ata Tak as the new lords (die neuen Herrn) in his 1981 piece Fortschrittsträume.
-Equally at home in the art world and the artists’ pub, the label’s operators developed new directions for music; they were cosmopolitan and shared a special sense of humor.
+With a mixture of irony and reverence, Austrian musician Xao Seffcheque described Ata Tak as the new masters (die neuen Herren) in his 1981 piece Fortschrittsträume (Dreams of Progress).
+The label’s operators, who felt just as at home in the art world as they did in artists’ pubs, developed new directions for music; they were cosmopolitan and shared a special sense of humour.

-Having known each other from Wuppertal’s experimental punk gallery Art Attack, Kurt Dahlke, Frank Fenstermacher, and Moritz Reichelt moved to neighbouring Düsseldorf in 1980.
-They managed the label (that was first called Warning Records) from a nice office and pursued the idea of a world rebellion with sound in the adjoining music studio as Der Plan.
+Kurt Dahlke, Frank Fenstermacher and Moritz Reichelt, who knew each other from the experimental punk gallery Art Attack in Wuppertal, moved to neighbouring Düsseldorf in 1980.
+From a beautiful office, they ran the label (initially called Warning Records) and, as Der Plan, pursued the idea of a worldwide rebellion through sound in the adjacent music studio.

-When 16-year old Andreas Dorau and his backing band of nine teenage girls Die Marinas had a huge hit with Fred vom Jupiter in 1981, lots of cash flushed into Ata Tak’s coffers.
-Unimpressed, the label continued to sign artists they cherished.
-32 minutes with Holger Hiller, Minus Delta T, Picky Picnic, Wirtschaftswunder and others.
+When 16-year-old Andreas Dorau and his backing band of nine teenage girls, Die Marinas, scored a huge hit with Fred vom Jupiter in 1981, a lot of money flowed into Ata Tak’s coffers.
+Unimpressed by this, the label continued to sign artists it valued.

 Featured cover art: Fix Planet! – An International Record